crdcamp/HindSite/README.md

 **The more samples you take, the more likely you will regress to the mean**.
 The result isn't _evening out_, it is _regressing_ towards the statistically expected result.
 However, let's not marry ourselves to this idea before our understanding is fully grounded.
 Roulette is a game where the rules stay the same.
 The market is not and has way less static probabilities.
 People have lost their fortune on events they deemed far less likely than getting 10 reds in a row.
 Taleb hates it when people omit outliers for a reason.

-# Starting Simple - First Test of the Simulation
+# Starting Simple - First Monte Carlo Test

 Now it's time to see what we can do with a simple test.
 Thanks to [this video](https://www.youtube.com/watch?v=6-dhdMDiYWQ&t=9s) by QuantPy, we have a good place to start.
 We begin by simply finding the mean returns of some Austrailian stocks.